reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 Psssst...
 That's a lot to type!
 It's okay to copy and paste code from this page.
-However, if you're up for a little challenge, we recommend to only copy the code that you've manually typed at least once yourself.
+However, if you're up for a little challenge, we recommend only copying code that you've manually typed at least once yourself.

 </Note>